Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

-## Deploy a simple application to the Space to validate it's ready
+## Deploy a simple application to the Space to smokte-test our setup

 #### Deploy pre-built application